Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 **Featured watsonx products**

-- [watsonx.ai](https://www.ibm.com/products/watsonx-ai) - Watson X AI is utilized to offer personalized farming recommendations based on real-time sensor data.
-By analyzing the collected data on soil health, weather conditions, and other environmental factors, Watson X AI generates actionable insights tailored to each farm's specific needs.
-These recommendations include optimal fertilizer applications, crop selection, and other farming practices that enhance productivity and sustainability.[Watch Here For Details](#ecosync-website-AI-Map)
+- [watsonx.ai](https://www.ibm.com/products/watsonx-ai) - Watson X AI, powered by the **'meta-llama/llama-3-8b-instruct'** model and integrated with **AI guardrails**, delivers personalized farming recommendations in EcoSync.
+By analyzing real-time sensor data on soil health, weather, and environmental factors, it provides actionable insights such as optimal fertilizer use and crop selection.
+These recommendations are tailored to each farm’s specific needs, enhancing both productivity and sustainability while ensuring safe and responsible AI use.
+[Watch Here For Details](#ecosync-website-AI-Map)

 - [watsonx Assistant](https://cloud.ibm.com/catalog/services/watsonx-assistant) - WatsonX Assistant is employed to handle initial user interactions and answer common queries through a chatbot.
 It efficiently addresses routine questions and issues, providing instant assistance to users.
-For more complex inquiries, WatsonX Assistant facilitates seamless transitions to live agents, ensuring that users receive timely and relevant support throughout their experience with EcoSync.[Watch Here For Details](#ecosync-website-bot)
+For more complex inquiries, WatsonX Assistant facilitates seamless transitions to live agents, ensuring that users receive timely and relevant support throughout their experience with EcoSync.
+[Watch Here For Details](#ecosync-website-bot)

 ### Other IBM technology used <a name="other-ibm-technology-used"></a>

 **Additional IBM AI services**

 - [Language Translator](https://cloud.ibm.com/catalog/services/language-translator) - Watson Language Translator is integrated to make the website multilingual.
 This feature ensures that users from diverse linguistic backgrounds can access and understand the platform's information and recommendations.
-By supporting eight languages, Watson Language Translator enhances inclusivity and broadens the reach of EcoSync, making it accessible to a global audience.[Watch Here For Details](#ecosync-website-multilingual)
+By supporting eight languages, Watson Language Translator enhances inclusivity and broadens the reach of EcoSync, making it accessible to a global audience.
+[Watch Here For Details](#ecosync-website-multilingual)

 ### Solution Architecture <a name="solution-architecture"></a>